joanhey/AdapterMan/README.md

 ### Workerman without worker mode
 We started to test it.
 Every request include the .php file.

-Added to the Techempower bencmark, when we have the results we'll add it here.
+Added to the Techempower benchmark, when we have the results we'll add it here.

 In the meantime, a local benchmark with the json.php test with 100 concurrent connections.